-My work explores the metaphysical or emotional realm through a painting and drawing process that employs physical forces.
+My work explores the metaphysical or emotional realm through a painting process that employs physical forces.
 I depict emotional energies such as grief, despair, isolation, and anxiety by utilizing physical energies such as gravity, water erosion, and sedimentation.
-By working on a vertical, horizontal, or slightly inclined surface, I use gravity itself as a medium to develop imagery that is dictated by natural law.
-Water erosion and sedimentation also determine parts of the visual outcome, as pigments are swept away from certain areas, and deposited in others where water accumulates and evaporates.
-I use the visual forms that develop to depict emotional forces and energies that are unseen but very real powers in the world.
-I see it as my duty as an artist to render visible these invisible sensations, and my creative process acts as a metaphor for the themes of powerlessness that inspire my work.
-Moreover, by incorporating natural forces into my drawing and painting process, I am simultaneously exalting natural order while decrying the iniquities created by human order.
-I sometime combine this process with selected geometric shapes to create a spatial frame of reference as well as tension in the juxtaposition of the natural with the artificial.
+In the past I have used gravity itself as a medium to develop imagery that is dictated by natural law.
+Water erosion and sedimentation determined parts of the visual outcome, as pigments were swept away from certain areas, and deposited in others where water would accumulate and evaporate.
+I used the visual forms that developed to depict emotional forces and energies that are unseen but very real powers in the world.
+More recently, I have increasingly chosen to work on a flat surface that negates gravity's pull.
+So rather than forms energetically flowing on a tilted surface, they are more likely to drift aimlessly in emptiness.
+My creative process acts as a metaphor for the themes of powerlessness that inspire my work.
+Moreover, by incorporating natural forces into my painting process, I am simultaneously exalting natural order while decrying the iniquities created by human order.